atelechev/astrocadre/README.md

     },
     // star name labels
     "names": {
-      // labels for proper names, see constellation.names for details "proper": {
+      // labels for the proper names, see constellation.names for details "proper": {
         "fontSize": "string",
         "fontFamily": "string",